qlik-oss/qlik-cloud-monitoring-apps/README.md

+> **Warning**
+> This project is _community supported_.
+This means that you should not contact
+> Qlik Support for help with these apps.
+See below for additional information
+> on how to raise issues on this repository to ask for help.

 # Qlik Cloud Monitoring Apps

 This repository references community-built and supported Qlik Sense applications, which provide visibility of both operational and usage data in Qlik Cloud.

 ## Applications

-These applications form a set of community built and supported monitoring apps for Qlik Cloud.

 Monitoring apps for Enterprise (single tenant):